BLCM/BLCMods/Borderlands 2 mods/Kooby/BL2Reborn/ReadMe.txt

 I also !!!HIGHLY!!! recommend using the Hex Multitool to disable Sanity Checks https://github.com/c0dycode/Borderlands-Hex-Multitool

-If you need help using the Filter Tool on the KPack, check out my video on it https://youtu.be/jOL_Vlb2PN4
+If you need help using the Filter Tool on BL2Reborn, check out my video on it https://youtu.be/jOL_Vlb2PN4

 If there's no other way, head over to Shadow's Discord and ping me (@Koby) in the #patch-questions channel